teticio/ec2-slackbot/README.md

 The "classic" version of SageMaker Studio mounts a shared EFS drive on all instances.
 One key advantage of using a regular EC2 instance is the ability to run `docker` directly, unlike SageMaker Studio apps which operate within a docker container.

 In order to mount the EFS folder associated with the Slack user, you need to specify the `efs_ip` of the EFS that corresponds to the `subnet`, and the `sagemaker_studio_domain_id` in the `config.yaml` file.
-Additionally, the `security_groups` should incorporate the one used by SageMaker Studio for NFS ingress.
+Additionally, the `security_groups` should incorporate the `security-group-for-outbound-nfs` used by SageMaker Studio.
+The Slack user name should correspond to the SageMaker Studio user name (except that dots are replaced with hyphens).

 ## Mount EBS